A modern en suite bathroom featuring a grey tiled floor and white bath underneath a large window

 Select furnishings carefully

-When creating an ensuite in a small space it can be difficult to come up with small ensuite designs that are functional and aesthetically pleasing.
+When creating small ensuite designs, it can be difficult to come up with ensuite bathroom ideas that are functional and aesthetically pleasing.
 In smaller bathrooms, selecting the right furnishings is even more important!

 We’d recommend choosing furnishings which are fairly small – pillar candles, succulents and small decorative ornaments are all good options.